Louise Summers

 Her home on McIlwraith Street in Muskegon Heights was a place of joy and activity.
 Louise was a fantastic cook, and she loved to host gatherings filled with laughter, card games like Spades, and dominoes.
 She had a green thumb, taking great pride in her beautiful yard and garden, and she generously shared her knowledge of flowers and plants.
 An animal lover, her life was enriched by many pets, most notably her beloved dogs, Bigfoot, Tiny, and Daisy.
 In her younger years, she enjoyed traveling and feeling the freedom of the open road on motorcycle rides with Ted.

 Louise is survived by her loving children: Dakota (Clarence) Durga, Curtis Summers, and John (Kristi) Summers.
-She will be forever cherished by her grandchildren: Brandis Howard, Dwayne Howard, Christopher Ross, Teba Summers, Ashley (Desmond) Dowdell, Raymond Copeland, Michael Copeland, Asia Copeland, Winter Copeland, Curtis Summers Jr., Mariah Summers, John Summers Jr., and Jayla Summers; as well as a host of great-grandchildren and several great-great-grandchildren.
-She also leaves behind many nieces, nephews, and dear relatives, including Mamie and Bernice.
-She was preceded in death by her parents, her former husband William, her father Raymond Copeland, and her eight siblings: Lillian Thompson, Grace Adamson, Marsha, Linda, Charles James "C.J."
+She will be forever cherished by her grandchildren: Brandis Howard, Dwayne (Alexis) Howard, Christopher Ross, Teba Summers, Ashley (Desmond) Dowdell, Raymond Copeland, Michael Copeland, Winter Copeland, Curtis Summers Jr., Carlando Paggett, Mariah Summers, John Summers Jr., and Jayla Summers; sisters, Grace Andrews and Linda Colbert as well as a host of great-grandchildren and several great-great-grandchildren.
+She also leaves behind many nieces, nephews, and dear relatives.
+She was preceded in death by her parents, her former husband Willie, her son Van Allen Ross, daughter, Sylvia Summers, grandson, Raymond Copeland, grand daughters, Brandis Howard, Asia Copeland, great-great grandson, Tayvon Watson and her siblings: Lillian Thompson, Marsha Ross, Charles James "C.J."
 Ross, "Duba" Ross, and James Ross.

 Though she was a member of Queen Esther Baptist Church, her most profound sanctuary was her home and the family she so lovingly built.
 Her legacy of love, strength, and unwavering dedication to family will continue to live on in the hearts of all who knew her.